andrewmcveigh/openstack-crate/README.md

 Install and configure openstack.

-*This project is in an "almost working" condition.*
+*This project is in an "works for me" condition.*

 ### Dependency Information